- Before Thralldom

 Festival of Waves, sometime in the summer. shift the dates around for some interesting reason like a lunar calendar?

 Useful words and refs for things that coastal people might experience and for adding color to poses

 - treating illnesses and injuries that would happen that are unique to people along the coast of the Pearlspire

-- differences in how Thrax would treat divers than in how Seliki would. (see history of how slaves were used in North and South America as well as other places)
+- differences in how Thrax (for a convenient target due to Seliki bias) would treat divers than in how Seliki would. (see history of how slaves were used in North and South America as well as other places)